-The issue here is not the constitutionality of the jury tampering statute as it was originally written; the issue is whether the application of the statute to Mr. Wood's speech was constitutional.
+Contrary to the Trial Court's ruling, it is not enough to merely have a compelling interest to prevent jury tampering (Trial Tr., Vol. II(a), pgs.
+39-41).
+The issue here is not the constitutionality of the jury tampering statute itself; the issue is whether the application of the statute to Mr. Wood's conduct was constitutional.
 Indeed, the Court of Appeals has held: